Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 Now considering that copyright is about promoting progress rather than making money, why does copyright last for 100+ years on average (Currently, it lasts until death of the author plus 70-120 years depending on certain factors)?
 That doesn't promote progress.
 That promotes laziness and stagnation.
 Case in point, look at all the unoriginal sequels and remakes coming out of Hollywood these days.
 With copyright the way it is, what incentive is there to be creative if you can milk a single work for longer than anyone has ever lived?
 Plus, authors don't create new works when they're dead.
 There is also the fact that many authors give away their rights to their works to big publishers.
 Publishers that usually exploit said authors by taking most of the profits made off said works.
 Unless a work was independently published, you're not actually supporting the authors/devs/composer/etc. of a work by buying it, you're supporting the publisher.
 Doubly so if said author/dev/composer/etc. specifically works for said publisher, as they get paid by the publisher when creating a work, not when you buy copies of the work or anything attached to it.
 If you actually want to support these authors/devs/composers/etc., you need to do so in a way that doesn't directly benefit the publisher (ex.
 Giving them money on a site like Patreon).
 And isn't it funny that it's the corporations/publishers, not the authors themselves, that are the ones lobbying to make the copyright law (and related laws, like the DMCA) more draconian to benefit themselves at the expense of the public's rights?
 Heck, if the Disney Corporation (aka.
-A company who benefited from the public domain to create some of their most beloved works) didn't screw with this laws to keep their ~100 year old mascots from being elevated to the public domain (and nobody else got a similar idea), a lot of these SNES games I disassembled would likely already be public domain works (Copyright originally lasted 14 years, with a one time optional 14 year extention).
+A company who benefited from the public domain to create some of their most beloved works) didn't screw with these laws to keep their ~100 year old mascots from being elevated to the public domain (and nobody else got a similar idea), a lot of these SNES games I disassembled would likely already be public domain works (Copyright originally lasted 14 years, with a one time optional 14 year extention).
 There is also the "lost sale" argument that the corporations love to use.
 They like to claim they lose millions/billions whenever people copy/stream their copyrighted works.
 However, that's not how it works.
 Once initially created, digital files can be copied infinitely at 0 cost.
 Meaning, if you copy a digital work, the copyright holder doesn't lose anything since nothing is lost on their end.
 Also, technically speaking, every time you buy the same/similar item from a competitor, it could be seen as a "lost sale" to whoever you didn't buy said item from.
 Does the Pepsi company consider it a "lost sale" if you buy a Coke instead of a Pepsi?
 Or what if you buy a used copy of a game.
 Does the copyright holder consider that a "lost sale"?
 If not, then why is file sharing any different in this regard?
 If copyright lasted for, say, 5-10 years, it's not like these corporations will die off.
 If they want to keep making money off the same work, they'll have to put in the effort to incentivize people to buy the new, copyrighted edition of a work rather than get the public domain version for free.
 Doesn't that sound like it would lead to better products overall?
 As for the independent authors/devs/composers/etc. that want to make money off their work after it's elevated to public domain, they could do it through other means, like release a new and improved edition they can copyright, crowdfunding a new work, commisions, concerts, or merchandising so it's not like they wouldn't have options if they couldn't sell copies of their works (ie. They'd adapt their business to the changing market, like any normal business does).

 Oh, and also, the corporations don't need to C&D my disassemblies or else they lose the copyright status of these games.
 That only applies to trademarks under trademark law, which my disassemblies have nothing to do with.
 Don't let confusing, overgeneralizing terms like "IP" confuse you into thinking these wildly different laws function identically to one another.

 ===Credits===
 - yoshifanatic (Maker of this framework and various disassemblies)